Alicia-MJ/tesis-modelamiento-computacional-de-la-ansiedad/neuronav/agents/README.md

 The algorithms included here are all tabular.
 Tabular algorithms work with observations that are integer representations of the state of the agent (e.g., which grid the agent is in a grid world).
 This corresponds to the `index` observation type.

-If you are interested in algorithms which use function approximation (deep-rl), see [here](../deep_agents/README.md).

 ## Included algorithms